web3/web3.js/docs/web3-eth.rst

     web3.eth.sendSignedTransaction(signedTransactionData [, callback])

 Sends an already signed transaction.
-For example can be signed using: https://github.com/SilentCicero/ethereumjs-accounts
+For example can be signed using: `ethereumjs-accounts <https://github.com/SilentCicero/ethereumjs-accounts>`_

 ----------
 Parameters